 Imagine a bustling local street market governed by its community members—stallholders, shoppers, and local service providers—all having a say in decision-making processes.
 The OGB facilitates such self-governance through a permissionless rollout, allowing anyone to set up a governance community with ease.
 Sortation orchestrates decision-making, naturally encouraging more stakeholders to participate and fostering a sense of ownership and collaboration.

 But the OGB’s impact extends beyond local markets; it embodies scalability and adaptability.
-Just as the #fediverse has grown organically over the years, the OGB has the potential to proliferate across various societal facets, weaving a tapestry of self-governance that transcends traditional boundaries.
+Just as the #fediverse has grown organically over the years, the OGB has the potential to proliferate across societal facets, weaving a tapestry of self-governance to transcend traditional boundaries.

 The OGB is not just a project; it is a culmination of centuries of activism and social organizing techniques, combined with remarkable technological advancements.
-It offers a modern solution rooted in historical success—a rallying cry for those seeking real, lasting change through cooperative, human-centric means.
+This offers a modern solution rooted in historical success—a rallying cry for those seeking real, lasting change through cooperative, human-centric paths.

 Hamish Campbell, looking at the past and future of “native” grassroots media.